see-mike-out/erie-web/README.md

 ### And

 - Open for pull/merge requests!
-- Leave an issue
+- Leave an issue for suggestions or bugs!
-- Get on the board (let's work together)
+- Get on the board (let's work together)!

 ## Cite